 Business Days.
 For purposes of these disclosures, the business days of GPC are Monday through Friday.
 Holidays are not included as Business Days.

-C. Our Liability to You For Errors Involving Peer-to-Peer Payments and the Google Wallet Balance
+C. Our Liability to You For Errors Involving Peer-to-Peer Payments and the Google Pay Balance

 If we do not complete a covered P2P Payment on time or in the correct amount according to our Terms of Service agreement, we will be liable for your losses or damages to the extent required under the federal Electronic Fund Transfer Act.
 However, there are some exceptions.
 We will not be liable, for instance:

-(1) If, through no fault of ours, you do not have enough money in your Google Wallet Balance or Funding Account to make the P2P Payment or other transaction using your Google Wallet Balance.
+(1) If, through no fault of ours, you do not have enough money in your Google Pay Balance or Funding Account to make the P2P Payment or other transaction using your Google Pay Balance.

-(2) If the Service was not working properly and you knew about the problem with the Service when you started the P2P Payment or other transaction using your Google Wallet Balance.
+(2) If the Service was not working properly and you knew about the problem with the Service when you started the P2P Payment or other transaction using your Google Pay Balance.

-(3) If circumstances beyond our control (such as fire or flood) prevent us from completing the P2P Payment or other transaction using your Google Wallet Balance, despite reasonable precautions that we have taken.
+(3) If circumstances beyond our control (such as fire or flood) prevent us from completing the P2P Payment or other transaction using your Google Pay Balance, despite reasonable precautions that we have taken.

 There may be other exceptions set forth in the Google Payments Terms of Service or this Customer Service and Error Resolution Policy.